 Frumpy.
 Not festive.

-But before she could get the whole question out he'd leaned in and kissed her.
+But before she could get the whole question out, he'd leaned in . . . and he'd kissed her.

-And for a second, all thoughts left her mind as she felt his soft lips pressed urgently against hers.
+For a moment all thoughts left her mind as she felt his soft lips pressed urgently against hers.
 But then one thought came roaring back at her.

 When oxygen started to become a factor, Hotch slowly pulled back, giving Emily one more quick buss on the lips before he pulled away completely, slightly breathless.
 His hand lingered on her hip a moment longer before he pulled that away too.
 And then his lips twitched at the look on her face.